Squidiis/NotionBridge/readme.md

   - Dividers, quotes, callouts
   - Images via public URLs
   - Page links to existing Notion pages
+- Archive pages by setting their archived status
+- Update properties of existing pages
+- Update page metadata including properties, icon, cover, archived status, and parent
+- Retrieve child blocks of a page or block
+- Clear all child blocks from a page or block
+- Delete individual blocks
 - Uses simple fetch requests with your Notion integration token
 - Lightweight and flexible — zero external dependencies

 ---